 Patient Portal Registration Steps Clinic now offers the opportunity to access medical records and other functions.
 First, you must register:

 - Visit the Clinic.
 Clinic authenticates one parent via Driver's License or Passport (government issued photo ID), work ID is not acceptable.

 - Clinic emails a unique PIN for each child to the parent's registered email address.

 - Go to the clinic website www.ConcordChildrensClinic.com.
 Link is provided for the Patient Portal.

 - On the Log in screen of the patient portal click as "New User."
 On the next screen, "User Registration Screen" type in your information.
 You will need the Practice Supplied PIN which is the unique # associated with each of patient in our practice to register in the portal.
 This PIN is case sensitive.

-- Our EHR system verifies your entered information: pin #'s & patient's association; will not proceed if the information does not match.
+- Our EHR system verifies your entered information: pin #'s and patient's association; will not proceed if the information does not match.

 - Next, parent sets a user ID (preferably registered email), a password and a pin (for enhanced security).
 This completes the registration.

-- You can now access information via your user ID (email address), your password and your pin (defined by you in step “d”).
+- You can now access information via your user ID (email address), your password and your pin (defined by you in previous step ).

 - Once the child reaches the 18th birthday, parent access is suspended.
 The "adult" child needs to come to the clinic: register for self-access or authorize their parent.